kubevault/kubevault/docs/guides/secret-engines/weaviate/overview.md

 ## AppBinding for Weaviate

 Create an `AppBinding` pointing at the Weaviate HTTP endpoint.
-The secret's `password` or `api-key` field carries the Weaviate admin API key (root user) — KubeVault forwards it to the plugin as `api_key=`, which the plugin uses to authenticate against `/v1/.well-known/ready` and call Weaviate's User Management and RBAC APIs.
+The secret's `AUTHENTICATION_APIKEY_ALLOWED_KEYS` field carries the Weaviate admin API key (root user) — KubeVault forwards it to the plugin as `api_key=`, which the plugin uses to authenticate against `/v1/.well-known/ready` and call Weaviate's User Management and RBAC APIs.

 ```yaml
 apiVersion: appcatalog.appscode.com/v1alpha1